PiCAT Test Prep: How to Prepare for the At-Home Army ASVAB

 Taking the PiCAT from home removes testing-center nerves.
 There is no waiting room, no strangers, no fluorescent lighting.
 That is a real advantage if you test better in a relaxed environment.

-But the PiCAT creates a different pressure: the verification test is coming, and it will find out what you actually know.
-Looking up answers during the PiCAT is self-defeating in a very practical way.
 Your scores will appear stronger than your real ability.
 Then you walk into MEPS, sit down for the Vtest, and perform at your actual level.
 The scores will not match.
 You will take the full ASVAB that afternoon.

-Treat the PiCAT exactly like a supervised test.
-Set up in a quiet room.
-Use a reliable internet connection.
-Silence your phone.
 Tell anyone in your house that you need two to three hours without interruption.
 The environment is in your control in a way it would not be at MEPS, so use that to your benefit, not as cover for cutting corners.

 Technical requirements: